PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 ### Examples

 The examples of the use of the `FinEtools` package are separated in their own separate repositories, for instance [`FinEtoolsHeatDiff`](https://github.com/PetrKryslUCSD/FinEtoolsHeatDiff.jl.git), [`FinEtoolsAcoustics`](https://github.com/PetrKryslUCSD/FinEtoolsAcoustics.jl.git), and so on.
-For a complete information refer to (https://github.com/PetrKryslUCSD?tab=repositories)[the list of the repositories].
+For a complete information refer to [the list of the repositories](https://github.com/PetrKryslUCSD?tab=repositories).

 The examples are in the form of  Julia files with multiple functions, where each function defines one or more related examples.
 Take for instance the example file `Fahy_examples.jl`.
 This incantation will run all the examples from the example file: